 You can reuse the marinade for more fish or even meat like chicken or pork.

-The flavor of the miso marinade complements each of those meats quite well.
+The flavor of the miso marinade complements fish, chicken and pork quite well.

 But my favorite is still gindara, or black cod!